 'Magical Mangroves' is the guiding theme of the public artworks featured within the playspace, with each artist drawing features of the local ecosystem of Rapid Creek.
 Artist designs were integrated into the new playground shade cloth, into the design of the Water Garden's new amenity and accessible change facility, and most notably, into a Green Ants Nest Playspace – an accessible play structure that forms the center piece of the Upgrade.
 This two-pod structure is custom-made to facilitate creative and inclusive play and exploration.

 This project was launched with a community fun day on June 1, 2022.

 PROJECT 2: Bicentennial Park Stand Alone Public Artwork – Storytelling public artwork in partnership with Larrakia Nation

-Larrakia Nation and City of Darwin have partnered to implement Council's first Innovate Reconciliation Action Plan 2020 - 2022 with the roll out of the second THRIVE public art project depicting a Larrakia story from the Bicentennial Park area.
-Larrakia Nation has put forward senior artist Daniel 'Roque' Lee and emerging artist Trent Lee to work in collaboration with Melbourne First Nations-led creative producers Garuwa Creative on a stand-alone piece of public art scoped for the Daly Street end of Bicentennial Park.
+Larrakia Nation and City of Darwin have partnered to implement Council's first Innovate Reconciliation Action Plan 2020 - 2022 with the roll out of a public art project depicting a Larrakia story from the Bicentennial Park area.
+Larrakia Nation has put forward senior artist Daniel 'Roque' Lee and emerging artist Trent Lee to work in collaboration with First Nations-led creative producers Garuwa Creative on a stand-alone piece of public art.
 Garuwa Creative will work with the artists to conceptualise, fabricate and install the sculpture.
 This Project will be the first time Larrakia stories are manifested within the Park, and will be the largest amount of money Council has committed to a public art prject to date.